zoharbabin/kaltura-mcp/docs/getting-started/docker.md

 1. **Use the pre-built images**: Use the pre-built multi-architecture images from GitHub Container Registry when possible
 2. **Mount configuration files**: Mount configuration files from the host to avoid rebuilding the image
 3. **Use environment variables**: Use environment variables for sensitive information
+4. **Choose the right transport**: Select the appropriate transport mechanism for your use case
-4. **Test the Docker image**: Always test the Docker image before deploying
+5. **Test the Docker image**: Always test the Docker image before deploying
-5. **Keep the Docker image small**: The Dockerfile is optimized to create a small image
+6. **Keep the Docker image small**: The Dockerfile is optimized to create a small image

 ## Interacting with the Server